Costs involved in starting a business

 If you don’t want your home address to be publicly available through Companies House, you can pay for an address hosting service by using a formation agent, solicitor or accountant.

-You may also have a small monthly fee for a business bank account.
+You may also have a small monthly fee for a business bank account and associated deposit.

-In the pre-launch phase you need to think about creating your digital ‘shop window’ and allow for any costs of creating your logo, business cards, website, social media, plus any advertising or launch events so your customers can find you (this could be digital marketing via paid for social advertising or leaflets/posters, etc.).
+In the pre-launch phase you need to think about setting up your digital presence and allow for any costs of creating your logo, business cards, website, social media, plus any advertising or launch events so your customers can find you (this could be digital marketing via paid for social advertising or leaflets/posters, etc.).

 It is possible for founders of many types of business to begin trading from home, and this can be a good way to keep costs down in the early days, especially when a proportion of your energy bills can be allocated to the business, which is more tax efficient.